Queens Elevator Accident Lawyer

 - All records of any upgrades made to the elevator

-- Any bills, cancelled checks, invoices, and other forms of proof of payment for testing done on the elevator.
+- Any bills, canceled checks, invoices, and other forms of proof of payment for testing done on the elevator.

 Types Of Elevator Accidents